 Answer: I'm so glad you contacted us prior to taking action.
 Information about cancelling interviews is not readily available on our website because it is not generally recommended, and we don't want to encourage it.
-An invitation to interview is a privilege that most applicants never have, and the general feeling among medical schools is that interviewees should respect all invitations and show up for all interviews.
+An invitation to interview is a privilege that many applicants never have, and the general feeling among medical schools is that interviewees should respect all invitations and show up for all interviews.
 In addition, we find that students who keep an open mind when going to interviews at schools where they do not originally think they'd like to matriculate are often surprised by what they find on interview day, and often change their minds.
-That said, there are candidates every year who must cancel an interview on their schedule, but they NEVER do it with less than one week's notice.--------- School of Medicine will be upset with you, most definitely, if you cancel now, as it is highly unlikely that they would be able to fill the slot you would vacate.
-At this late hour, your only course of action is to go to the interview and keep an open mind.
+That said, there are candidates every year who must cancel an interview on their schedule, but they NEVER do it with less than one week's notice. --------- School of Medicine will be upset with you, most definitely, if you cancel now, as it is highly unlikely that they would be able to fill the slot you would vacate.
+At this late hour, we would strongly recommend going to the interview and keep an open mind. ♦

 Complicated Interview Questions

 Question: I know that it's a good idea to have questions for my interviewers because it shows interest in the school and learning more about it, but I thought the website was really comprehensive and answered all of my questions.
 I'm afraid I'll ask things that are on the website and it'll look like I didn't do my homework.